Every professional displayed on Counselling Directory has been independently

 Sexual Violence and rape

-Counselling and psychotherapy sessions are £60 (50 minutes) or £70 per hour
+Counselling and psychotherapy sessions are £80.00 per 50 minute session

 I am also an accredited Psychological Coach - and work with clients on individually tailored positive psychology programmes which help people to overcome common issues and disorders including, anxiety, depression, phobias, compulsive or obsessive behaviours.